3 ways DANB certification benefits the dental practice

 3. Productivity

-DANB CDA certificants are more likely to perform key duties around the dental office than non-certified certificants.
-CDA certificants are more likely to perform infection control duties (85%) and expanded functions (62%) compared to those who are not certified (82% and 34%, respectively).
+CDAs are more likely to perform key duties around the dental office than non-certified certificants.
+DANB's survey found that 52% of CDAs serve as lead dental assistants in their practices, compared to just 33% of non-certified assistants.
+CDAs are also more likely to be entrusted to train other dental assistants.
+In states that have expanded function levels for dental assistants, DANB certification may be required.
 Therefore, dental assistants who hold CDA certification may contribute more to office productivity, efficiency, and profitability.

 What Dentists Are Saying

-Many dentists have sung the praises of their Certified Dental Assistant certificants, noting their dedication and hard work.
+Many dentists have sung the praises of their Certified Dental Assistants, noting their dedication and hard work.

 “Rebecca is an extremely motivated individual.
 She has great attention to detail, the ability to organize and a talent for teaching other assistants.” — Dr. Andrew C.